ItsK1tty/w1tchdocs/docs/source/reference.rst

 .. code-block:: lua
    :linenos:

-   if self.is_valid() then -- Checks if the player is valid.
+   if self.is_valid() then -- Checks whether the player is valid.
       system.log_info("The player is valid.") else
       system.log_info("The player is invalid.")